 - Any prominent personality traits they carry

-Having answers to all these aspects helps you get a step closer to your reader.
+Having answers to all these aspects helps you get closer to your reader.

 - Are you thorough with your subjects of expertise?